SimpleTechture/simpletechture.github.io/_posts/2012-07-07-WeeklyThaiRecipe.markdown

          HttpStatusCode.InternalServerError);
     }
   }
-}</pre>
+}
+{% endhighlight %}

 The ToastController is responsible for receiving the Toast send request.
 It contains a title and a message that should be send to all the registered phones.
 A javascript class is used to actually send the message to the controller.
 The inialize methods binds a method to the blick event of the sendToastButton.
 The method retrieves the value from the title and message text field and sends them to the controller using the $.ajax jQuery method.
 When the method succeeds it shows an alert that the toast has been send.

+{% highlight javascript %}
-<pre lang="javascript">var toastInitializer = function () {
+var toastInitializer = function () {

   var initialize = function (sendToastUrl) {